 TRANSPORTATION

 Students living within the village limits walk to school.
-There is a flashing pedestrian crossing sign at the intersection of Lincoln (Hwy12) and Wisconsin St. Student safety patrol members are stationed along Wisconsin St. and Hoover Ave. to assist students in crossing streets.
+There is an adult crossing guard at the intersection of Lincoln (Hwy12) and Wisconsin St. Student safety patrol members are stationed along Wisconsin St. to assist students in crossing streets.